|

 (I was flattered to find my UNIX history paper cited there!).

-- Other UNIX history papers... (tell me about them!)
+- Other computing history papers... (tell me about them!)

 The Myths section is highly opinionated.
 Caveat lector.